 No, Medal classes are judged on equitation, with that in consideration, it is difficult for you to show off and for the judges to see your beautiful position if you wear your shad in the medal class.
 Although a pony medal finals is a finals class, your regular show coat will best show off the straight lines, subtle aids & beautiful position the judges are looking for.

 Stock Ties- so many options.

 Formal occasions call for white, but there is plenty of color on color tonal white pattern stock ties out there for a little flair.
 I am a fan of the traditional stock tie, tied with a square knot, and finished with a pretty pin.
 It seems very intimidating to learn the knot but it's quite simple.
 Right over left then left over right, it just requires practice.

 Be sure to run the pin through the stock tie and catch part of your show shirt before you pin it closed.
 This will keep it from flopping around sloppily while on course.
 There are plenty of beautiful pre-tied and bib stock ties out there that offer an equally polished look, be sure to check a mirror once you put one on to tidy up everything and make sure it is all straight.

 Not sure how to tie your stock tie?
-Come on by the store and we'll be happy to show you how it's done or double-check yours for you.
+Take a look at this blog post for a how-to or come on by the store and we'll be happy to show you how it's done or double-check yours for you.

 Best of luck to all of the pony finals qualifiers this year.
 May you all have great trips and most of all have fun and enjoy the experience of it all.
-Stop by and see us onsite in KY between the barns & the farrier shed.
 Don't forget to tag me in your pictures for social media shout outs. :)